wtcoin/docs-1/source/includes/_conf.md

 And that pride extends to our own confidence in our confidence product.
 We've leveraged this product internally on two major features:

 - Our [live block explorer](https://live.blockcypher.com/) visually shows confidence intervals on unconfirmed transactions directly.
 Check out a [live view of bitcoin](https://live.blockcypher.com/btc/) and click on one of the most recent unconfirmed transactions.
 Make sure you pick a very recent transaction: our confidence interval rapidly approaches 99% so quickly that you might miss it!
-- Our [Microtransactions API](#microtransactions-api) is possible because of our Confidence Factor.
+- Our [Microtransaction API](#microtransaction-api) is possible because of our Confidence Factor.
 Normally, you'd have to wait ~10 minutes for a block confirmation, which makes immediate, frequent, small on-chain transactions impossible.
 But since we believe in our confidence product---and have done the work necessary to validate this belief---we can guarantee microtransactions up to ~$9 each.

 ### How does it work?

-The confidence is calculated based on both elapsed time, and the number of nodes that have received the transaction (the **receive_count** attribute in a [Transaction](#transaction) object) and is based on [several public research results](https://eprint.iacr.org/2012/248.pdf).
+The confidence is calculated based on both elapsed time, and the number of nodes that have received the transaction (the **receive_count** attribute in a [TX](#tx) object) and is based on [several public research results](https://eprint.iacr.org/2012/248.pdf).
 We are constantly improving our confidence model, and generally publish these findings on [our blog](http://blog.blockcypher.com/) as well.

 As BlockCypher pools resources for many users, we're always connected to a statistically significant number of nodes on the network---we target around 20% of the active nodes on any given blockchain---and offer connections in return.
 While maintaining those connections, we can also assess whether a given node has received a particular transaction.
 By monitoring the propagation of transactions across the network, we can calculate its probability to be the "winning" transaction at any given point in time, if a double-spend was attempted.
-You can also see if a double spend was attempted by checking the **double_spend** and **double_spend_tx** attributes on an unconfirmed [Transaction](#transaction).
+You can also see if a double spend was attempted by checking the **double_spend** and **double_spend_tx** attributes on an [unconfirmed transaction](#tx).

 The result is a robust and reliable metric for judging unconfirmed transaction confidence, especially when used in concert with [webhooks and websockets.](#events-and-hooks)